Share this article

 a young corgi lying on a person's chest

 Are you a pup parent who feels like they have two shadows?
-Ever shouted to the sky, ‘Why is my dog so cling’?
+Ever shouted to the sky, ‘Why is my dog so clingy’?
 Well, we might know the answer to that.
 Stick with us and we’ll teach you all about clingy dogs, velcro dogs, needy dogs, and what’s considered a normal dog.
-Actually, scratch that last point, there is no such thing as a normal dog.
+Actually, scratch that last point, there is no such thing as a normal dog - we're sure the dogs and humans in your pack will agree.

 Rather than linger on the obvious signs of a clingy dog, we’ll ponder over things like ‘What is a velcro dog’ and ‘Why doesn’t my dog want life experiences without me’?
 Be patient and don’t worry, we’ll be with you every step of the way.